 The media can also benefit the investigative team when considering public appeals for witnesses or when there is a need to correct inaccuracies and inform the public.
 The TD must ensure that resources are in place to deal with requests for information from media outlets and that relationships with the media, as with all stakeholders, are maintained.
-The MCL team has an important role in assisting the Command Triangle with media.
-The Command Triangle has an important role in working with MCL to ensure transparency and public accountability.
+The PEP team has an important role in assisting the Command Triangle with media.
+The Command Triangle has an important role in working with the PEP team to ensure transparency and public accountability.

-The MCL will use their skills, attributes and experience, in consultation with the CCD, to:
+The PEP media liaison will use their skills, attributes and experience, in consultation with the CCD, to:

-- Consult the TD in advance of any media release or before providing information to the media - Coordinate with the TD for operational or strategic decisions - Work closely with the APL to ensure that the AP or AP's family is advised of media releases prior to them being released to the general public - Document all contact with the media and all media releases - Coordinate activity with the Command Triangle related to media issues

-Public meetings or appeals may be appropriate to address concerns about an investigation, appeal for witnesses, develop community intelligence, and provide information regarding police actions.
+- Consult the TD in advance of any media release or before providing information to the media - Coordinate with the TD for operational or strategic decisions - Work closely with the APL to ensure that the AP or AP's family is advised of media releases prior to them being released to the general public - Document all contact with the media and all media releases - Coordinate activity with the Command Triangle related to media and/or stakeholder issues - Receive and relay information from the public and the IIO witness line investigation, appeal for witnesses, develop community intelligence, and provide information regarding police actions.
 Planning for meetings and appeals should take into consideration the investigative strategy, the potential impact on the AP and AP's family, as well as any other groups of persons affected.